travis-ci/docs-travis-ci-com/docs/user/languages/python.md

 PyPy is not currently provided but we would like to provide it near in the future.

-### Travis CI Uses Isolated Environments
+### Travis CI Uses Isolated virtualenvs

 [CI Environment](/docs/user/ci-environment/) uses separate virtualenv instances for each Python version.
 System Python is not used and should not be relied on.
-In case you need to modify this setup, it is possible thanks to Travis CI VMs being snapshotted and rolled back between builds.
-Please see [general build configuration](/docs/user/build-configuration/) guide for more information.
+If you need to install Python packages, do it via pip and not apt.

 ## Default Python Version